jbmacatulad/COIT20252/week03.md

 The study directly connects to the Week 3 lecture's discussion of process analysis techniques, particularly the importance of asking the right questions about bottlenecks, variations, and human involvement (Information Systems, 2025, p.
 12).
 The BPM CBOK® Guide emphasises that process analysis should identify underlying factors contributing to deficiencies or failures, enabling targeted interventions for process improvement (ABPMP International, 2019, p.
 149-150).
 This research demonstrates that achieving this goal requires better support for analysts, including improved tools and training for multi-source analysis.
 This artefact has influenced my thinking by highlighting the gap between ideal and actual practice.
 I now recognise that effective root-cause analysis requires awareness of cognitive biases and analytical limitations.

-### Process Analysis Techniques for Business Analysts
+### Business Analysis Explained in Under 10 Minutes
 Artefact Type: YouTube Video
-Source: 'Process Analysis Techniques for Business Analysts' 2025, YouTube, 15 June, viewed 8 August 2026, https://www.youtube.com/watch?v=EXAMPLE.
+Source: David McLachlan 2025, 'Business Analysis Explained in Under 10 Minutes', YouTube, 17 March, viewed 8 August 2026, https://www.youtube.com/watch?v=STVRW9UzS48.

 **Summary**

-This YouTube video provides a comprehensive overview of process analysis techniques specifically designed for business analysts.
-The tutorial covers key methods including value-added analysis, root-cause analysis, bottleneck identification, and waste elimination.
-It demonstrates how to apply these techniques in real-world business scenarios using practical examples and case studies.
-The video also discusses common pitfalls in process analysis and provides tips for effective stakeholder engagement during analysis projects.
-Published in June 2025, this resource offers accessible, practical instruction for both beginners and experienced practitioners.
+This YouTube video, created by David McLachlan, provides a concise yet comprehensive overview of business analysis fundamentals.
+Published in March 2025, the video has garnered over 82,000 views, reflecting its relevance and popularity among business analysis practitioners.
+The tutorial distills core business analysis concepts into an accessible format, covering the key principles, processes, and techniques that underpin effective business analysis practice.
+It introduces viewers to the foundational elements of business analysis including identifying business needs, analysing processes, gathering requirements, and recommending solutions that deliver value to stakeholders.
+The video also touches on the broader context of business analysis, explaining how it connects people, data, systems, and strategy to drive organisational improvement.

 **Justification**

-What I found most valuable about this video was how it bridged the gap between theoretical concepts and practical application.
-Before watching, I understood process analysis conceptually but lacked confidence in applying the techniques to real business scenarios.
-The practical demonstrations helped me understand how to translate BPM theory into actionable analysis steps.
+What I found most valuable about this video was how it distilled complex business analysis concepts into an accessible and engaging format.
+Before watching, I understood process analysis as a distinct activity, but this video helped me appreciate how it fits within the broader discipline of business analysis.
+The presenter's ability to explain key concepts clearly and concisely made the content highly accessible, which is particularly valuable for someone developing foundational understanding.

-This video directly reinforced the Week 3 lecture's guidance that process analysis should first focus on high-value or high-impact processes (ABPMP International, 2019, p.
-136).
-The discussion of bottleneck identification, cost analysis, and root-cause analysis aligned with the lecture's coverage of analytical methods (ABPMP International, 2019, p.
-149-150).
-The video also demonstrated the importance of scoping the depth of analysis and considering how changes to a single process affect other related processes (ABPMP International, 2019, p.
-134-135).
-This video is meaningful because it demonstrated that effective process analysis requires not just knowledge of frameworks but also practical skills in stakeholder engagement and documentation.
-This 2025 resource has significantly improved my confidence in conducting process analysis.
+This video directly reinforced the Week 3 lecture's guidance that process analysis serves to create a common understanding of how work gets done and helps redesign processes to better meet organisational goals (ABPMP International, 2019, p.
+131).
+The video's discussion of identifying business needs, analysing processes, and recommending solutions aligns with the BPM CBOK® Guide's description of process analysis as identifying and examining all process-related activities to measure their effectiveness in meeting organisational goals (ABPMP International, 2019, p.
+130).
+This 2025 resource is meaningful because it provides an accessible entry point to understanding business analysis while demonstrating how process analysis fits within the broader organisational context.
+The video has helped me connect the theoretical concepts from the lecture to practical application in real-world business contexts.

 **Reference List**
 ABPMP International 2019, BPM CBOK® Version 4.0: Guide to the Business Process Management Common Body of Knowledge, Association of Business Process Management Professionals, ISBN: 9781704809342, viewed 8 August 2026, https://www.abpmp.org/page/guide_BPM_CBOK.

+David McLachlan 2025, 'Business Analysis Explained in Under 10 Minutes', YouTube, 17 March, viewed 8 August 2026, https://www.youtube.com/watch?v=STVRW9UzS48.

 Klessascheck, F, Weber, I & Pufahl, L 2025, 'SOPA: a framework for sustainability-oriented process analysis and re-design in business process management', Information Systems and e-Business Management, vol. 23, issue 2, pp. 489-537.

-'Process Analysis Techniques for Business Analysts' 2025, YouTube, 15 June, viewed 8 August 2026, https://www.youtube.com/watch?v=EXAMPLE.

 'Root-cause analysis of business processes: How humans utilize multiple sources of information to explain observations' 2025, Information Systems, vol. 134, October–November, article 102578.

 Stierle, M, Kraume, K & Matzner, M 2025, 'Process Analytics – Data-driven Business Process Management', arXiv preprint, 23 December.

+<br><br>

 **AI Use Declaration** In accordance with the AI Assessment Scale for this unit, I used AI tools for planning, idea development, and research during the preparation of this e-portfolio.
 Specifically, I used AI to: